Octosyllable

 In Medieval French literature, the octosyllable rhymed couplet was the most common verse form used in verse chronicles, romances (the romans), lais and dits.
 The meter reached Spain in the 14th century, although commonly with a more varied rhyme scheme than the couplet.
 The Anglo-Norman poets from the 12th-13th centuries brought the French octosyllablic verse to England and influenced the 4 stress tetrameter verse used in narration (as in Chaucer).

+Octosyllabic verse is traditional in many Slavic languages; it goes back at least to the Common Slavic period, and Martin West argues that it is descended from the same Indo-European oral meter as the Vedic Gāyatrī and the Ancient Greek Glyconic and Telesillean meters.